noueilaty/builder-prep/README.md

 # DigitalCrafts Bootcamp Prep Site

 ## dc-prep-site
-### A comprehensive guide to preparing for the DigitalCrafts immersive full-stack web development bootcamp.
+### The unofficially superior guide to preparing for the DigitalCrafts immersive bootcamp!